Novel Emergent Phases in a Two-Dimensional Superconductor

-Our measurements were performed on thin-films of LaScO$_3$ (LSO) of 10-unit cell thickness epitaxially grown on (001) TiO$_2$ terminated SrTiO$_3$ (STO) single-crystal substrates using pulsed laser deposition (PLD)~\cite{doi:10.1063/1.5138718}.
-A q-2DEG is formed at the interface of LSO and STO.
-Electrical contacts were made with Al wire using an ultrasonic wire bonder that breaks the 10-unit cells of LaScO$_3$ and makes direct Ohmic contact with the underlying electron gas~\cite{PhysRevB.95.174502}.
-A gold film deposited at the back of the STO acts as the back-gate electrode to tune the number density at the interface, with STO serving as the gate dielectric.
-The transport measurements were carried out in a cryogen-free dilution refrigerator with a base temperature of 0.02~K. Fig.~\ref{fig:fig.1}(a) shows the device schematics and the linear four-probe resistance measurement geometry used to investigate the transport properties of the q-2DEG. \\
+Our measurements were performed on 10-unit cell thick films of LaScO$_3$ epitaxially grown on (001) TiO$_2$ terminated SrTiO$_3$ single-crystal substrates.
+The interface hosts a q-2DEG~\cite{doi:10.1063/1.5138718}.
+Electrical contacts were made with Al wire using an ultrasonic wire bonder that breaks the 10-unit cells of LaScO$_3$ and makes ohmic contact with the underlying q-2DEG~\cite{PhysRevB.95.174502}.
+A gold film deposited at the back of the STO acts as the back-gate electrode to tune the number density at the interface, with STO serving as the gate dielectric (Fig.~\ref{fig:fig.1}(a) inset).
+The transport measurements were carried out in a cryogen-free dilution refrigerator with a base temperature of 20~mK.
+Fig.~\ref{fig:fig.1}(a) shows the $T$-dependence of the sheet resistance $R_\square$ at a prototypical gate voltage of $V_g=100$~V. The q-2DEG undergoes a superconducting transition $T_{c}^{zero}=150$~mK -- this is the first observation of superconductivity in this particular oxide heterostructure. {We identify $T_{c}^{zero}$ operationally as the temperature where resistance is $1$\% of the normal state resistance. }\\

-Figure \ref{fig:fig.1}(b) shows the dependence of the sheet resistance $R_\square$ on the temperature $T$ for different gate voltages $V_g$ (i.e., different charge carrier densities) at zero applied magnetic field.
-Below $T = 0.1$\,K and for $V_g > -10$\,V, the sheet resistance is immeasurably small.
-This is the superconducting (SC) regime observed previously in similar oxide-based q-2DEGs~\cite{Ohtomo2004, PhysRevB.95.174502}.
-In the gate voltage regime $-10\,\rm{V}< V_g <-200\,\rm{V}$, the value of $R_\square$ is nonzero but independent of $T$ at low temperatures before beginning to rise at higher temperatures.
-A low-temperature regime featuring a temperature-independent sheet resistance has been previously seen in experiments \cite{Liu_2020, Li_2019, Saito_2015} and is usually referred to as the anomalous metal phase.
-The appearance of this anomalous metal is in stark contrast to what is expected in disordered two-dimensional electronic systems \cite{kapitulnik2019colloquium,abrahams1979,chakravarty1998}.

-In Fig.~\ref{fig:fig.1}(c), we concentrate on the temperature dependence of the sheet resistance $R_\square$ for different values of the magnetic field $B$ applied perpendicular to the film's interface at a fixed value of gate voltage $V_{\rm g}= 100$\,V. The anomalous metal phase can be clearly seen in Fig.~\ref{fig:fig.1}(d) which shows an Arrhenius plot of the same data.
-At high temperatures, the sheet resistance $R_\square$ can be fitted with the thermally activated flux flow (TAFF) equation \cite{blatter1994vortices}

-Here, $U(B)$ is the thermal activation energy of the flux bundles (Supplementary Materials).
-At low temperatures, Fig.~\ref{fig:fig.1}(d) shows pronounced deviations from the TAFF equation, and the sheet resistance becomes independent of the temperature. \\